nshakedsl/Pitputit3/README.md

 4. Ensure that the build process is executed and that the synchronization is completed correctly.
 You can do this by opening the Gradle Script.
 5. Navigate to the build.gradle page (Module: app) and initiate the synchronization process.
 6. Run the project either using an emulator or a physical mobile phone.

+#### Please note that when running the project on a physical mobile phone, you will need to locate the IP address of your computer.
+This IP address you can be updated in the SplashScreen page -row 34 or within the application's settings page.

 7. Then you can create users and use the application. 😊